Nirmakaya/Python-basics/README.md

-# This Contains amy knowledge about Python till now
+# This Contains all my knowledge about Python, I'm still leaning more.